SAFC v Middlesbrough: How many away tickets Boro have been allocated and what EFL rules state

-Sunderland v Middlesbrough: How many away tickets Boro have been allocated and what EFL rules state
+Sunderland vs Middlesbrough: How many away tickets Boro have been allocated and what EFL rules state

 Middlesbrough have received a full allocation of just 1,955 tickets for this month’s Championship match against Sunderland at the Stadium of Light.